ichynul/configx/README.md

 ## Demo

-You can click "+" to add an new config key :
+You can click "+" to config tabs :

+add an new config key

-step 1 Select config type from `['base' , 'shop' , 'uplaod']`
+step 1 Select config type from `['base']`

 step 2 Select form-element type from `['normal', 'date', 'time', 'datetime', 'image', 'yes_or_no', 'number', 'rate', 'editor', 'radio_group' ,'checkbox_group', 'select']`... and so on